 Plant a tree

-Plant a tree in memory or in celebration of a loved one today, and support our aim of planting 20 million trees over the next 10 years.
+Plant a tree today and you'll be helping to support our aim of planting 20 million trees by 2030.

 - Once you've donated to plant a tree, you'll receive a confirmation email straight away.

-- Within three working days, you'll receive a second email with your certificate attached.
+- Within five working days, you'll receive a second email with your certificate attached.

 At the moment, you won't be able to 'tag' a specific tree, or choose a location for a tree to be planted.
-However, we have an ambition to plant 20 million and your dedication today can directly help create a living memorial that benefits nature for everyone, for ever.
+However, we have an ambition to plant 20 million trees by 2030, and your donation today can directly help create a living memorial that benefits nature for everyone, for ever.

 - Your tree could remove 1 tonne of carbon from our air over 40 years